 Vitamin D (Supplements)

-Vitamin D is important for helping to control acne.
-Having low amounts of vitamin D weakens your immune system and increases oil production in your skin.
+Vitamin D is important, as not only does it drastically affect your mood but it also helps to control acne.
+Having low amounts of vitamin D weakens your immune system and also increases oil production in your skin.
 "It boosts the immune system and has anti-inflammatory properties, which is important for an acne-fighting regimen," says Thornfeldt.
 "Although we can receive enough of our daily dose of Vitamin D in only 20 minutes of sun exposure, most individuals are deficient and should be supplementing their diet."

-We like this one from Well Told.
-It contains only three ingredients: mushrooms, spinach, and quinoa.
+We like these capsules from Well Told.
+They contain only three ingredients: mushrooms, spinach, and quinoa.
 Everything is organic, vegan, and gluten free.

 Vitamin B6 (Supplements)